Northern Tier High Adventure Bases

 To access training materials for units going to a Northern Tier base, click here.

-In July 2017, National Capital Area Council first offered a provisional crew to Bissett, Manitoba, the wildest and most remote of the three Northern Tier locations.
-This trek is expected to mix both experienced high adventure trekkers with those newer to high adventure.
+Starting with a trek leaving from Bissett, Manitoba in July 2017, National Capital Area Council has offered provisional crews to the three Northern Tier locations, plus Okpik winter camping.
+These treks are able to accomodate both experienced high adventure trekkers and those newer to high adventure.

 - To be eligible, youth must be at least 14 years of age or have completed 8th grade prior to arrival at Northern Tier.